KawaiiFiveO/SuzerainUnbound/README.md

 ![preview](/docs/preview.png)

-Quality of Life patches for vanilla Suzerain.
-Remove limitations placed by the developers and add important features.
+Suzerain Unbound is a collection of quality-of-life patches designed for a refined Suzerain experience.

 ### [View Documentation Webpage](https://onehalf.dev/SuzerainUnbound/)